yeshua453/website/docs/controls/tooltip.md

 ### `margin`

 The empty space that surrounds the tooltip.
+The value is an instance of [`margin.Margin`](/docs/reference/types/margin) class or a number.

 ### `padding`

 The amount of space by which to inset the tooltip's content.

+The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.

 On mobile, defaults to 16.0 logical pixels horizontally and 4.0 vertically.
 On desktop, defaults to 8.0 logical pixels horizontally and 4.0 vertically.